Buying a United States Marine Dress Sword

 The first step is to make sure you are getting the proper item.
 If you are a Marine, this is probably obvious, but family members who intend to purchase a gift sword may not know the difference.
 Marine ceremonial swords come in two main varieties, Officer's Swords, and Non-Commissioned Officer's Swords.
 This is important to know, so you don't get a sword you can't use, or gift someone the wrong kind, as they can't be interchanged among ranks as a uniform item, and they each have a different history and meaning behind them.
 While both are well earned, you don't want to get them switched up!

-If you are buying for someone else, and you are not sure if they are an Officer or Enlisted, you can simply ask them if they are an Officer or not.
-If you can't ask, or want to keep it a secret, there are easy ways to tell them apart.
+If you are buying for someone else, and you are not sure if they are an Officer or Enlisted, you can simply ask them what rank they are, and it won't give away your secret gift idea.
+If you can't ask because they may be overseas or just not available, there are easy ways to tell them apart with a recent picture of them in uniform.
+If they have a Facebook page, there is a good chance you could find a picture there to reference.
 Enlisted ranks above Private (E-1, which is displayed as no insignia) are all based on stripes.
 If your Marine has stripes on their uniform, such as this picture of several different rank insignia pins, then they are Enlisted.
-This also adds "rockers" (a rounded gold stripe that matches the contour of the bottom of the rank pictured) below the crossed swords once they become a Staff Sergeant or higher.
+This also adds "rockers" below the crossed swords once they become a Staff Sergeant or higher, represented by a rounded gold stripe that matches the contour of the bottom of the rank pictured.
 If they have silver or gold bars, oak leaves, birds, or stars, they are Officers.
 On dress uniforms, Officers wear their ranks on the top of the shoulders, while Enlisted Marines wear their ranks on the sleeves.
 In utility uniforms, all Marines wear rank on the lapels of the collar.
-Note however that Straight bars at a 45-degree angle just above the Dress uniform cuffs are not a rank but signify years of service as four years per "hash mark."
+Note however that Straight bars at a 45-degree angle just above the Dress uniform cuffs are not a rank but signify years of service as four years per "hash mark".

 Once you have identified the type of Sword you need, I will explain the difference.
 Most noticeably is the handle of the sword.
 Marine NCO swords have a knuckle guard that goes from the bottom of the handle to the top, making a loop over the hand, and this is displayed in the intro picture.
 Officer Swords will have no guard, and they are most often called the Mameluke sword.
 Both will have etchings on the blade with the words "United States Marine Corps" printed on the side among the etchings in large letters.
-Now that you can tell the difference, we can move on to the shopping stage.
+Now that you can tell the difference, we can move on to the shopping stage for more specifics about the swords themselves.

 If you are planning on using a sword just for one ceremony, and not interested in buying one to keep, you should check with your unit's supply section.
 I have seen that they often have quite a few for ceremonies to lend out.
 These tend to be well-worn, so if you plan to use it for a personal event like a wedding, it may be worth the investment to buy your own to look sharp, as well as be able to keep it.